russelljjarvis/ScienceAccessibility/paper.md

 ## Future Work
 We have created a command line interface (CLI) for using this tool.
-However, we aim to expand this to a web application that is more user friendly to those less familiar with coding.
+However, we aim to expand this to a web application that is more user friendly to those less familiar with computer programming.

 The readability of ART Corpus is comparable to that of other scientific journals [2], but incorporating a larger repository of journal articles of various topics, and perhaps even overlaying them on the plot, would nonetheless be beneficial.
 In addition, adding search engine queries of different, broad-ranging lists of search would also help to further contextualize the readability of published scientific work with regard to topics engaged by the public on a more daily basis.